uwdata/mosaic-framework-example/docs/index.md

 const vg = vgplot(vg => [ vg.loadParquet("weather", url(weather)) ]);
 ```

+[Mosaic](https://uwdata.github.io/mosaic) is a system for linking data visualizations, tables, and input widgets, all leveraging a database ([DuckDB](https://duckdb.org/)) for scalable processing.
+With Mosaic, you can interactively visualize and explore millions and even billions of data points.

-This site shares examples of integrating Mosaic and DuckDB into Observable Framework.
-The examples demonstrate:
+This site shows how to publish Mosaic and DuckDB-powered interactive dashboards and data-driven articles using [Observable Framework](https://observablehq.com/framework/).
+The examples illustrate:

 - Visualization and real-time interaction with massive data sets
 - Using Mosaic and DuckDB-WASM within Framework pages
 - Using DuckDB in a data loader and in GitHub Actions

 All source markup and code is available at <https://github.com/uwdata/mosaic-framework-example>.

-[Mosaic](https://uwdata.github.io/mosaic) is a system for linking data visualizations, tables, and input widgets, all leveraging a database ([DuckDB](https://duckdb.org/)) for scalable processing.
-With Mosaic, you can interactively visualize and explore millions and even billions of data points.

-Here is a simple example, an interactive dashboard of weather in Seattle:
+Or, use the source links at the top of each page!

+## Example: Seattle Weather

+Our first example is an interactive dashboard of Seattle’s weather, including temperatures, precipitation, and the type of weather.
+Drag on the scatter plot to see the proportion of days that have sun, fog, drizzle, rain, or snow.

 ```js
 const $click = vg.Selection.single();